Mike Lee: National security

 In February 2011, Lee was one of two Republicans to vote against extending the three provisions of the USA PATRIOT Act that deal with roving wiretaps, "lone wolf" terrorism suspects, and the government's ability to seize "any tangible items" in the course of surveillance.
 He voted in the same manner in May 2011.

+Pornography

+In 2022, Lee introduced the Interstate Obscenity Definition Act, which seeks to revise the legal definition of obscenity as established by the Communications Act of 1934 and the U.S. Supreme Court's 1973 Miller test in such a way as to criminalize pornography.
+He reintroduced the bill in 2024 and 2025.

 Privacy

 In 2017, Lee voted in favor of a joint resolution providing for congressional disapproval (per chapter 8 of title 5, United States Code) of the rule submitted by the Federal Communications Commission relating to "Protecting the Privacy of Customers of Broadband and Other Telecommunications Services."

 Social Security

 In April 2011, Lee and Senators Lindsey Graham and Rand Paul proposed a plan to reform the U.S. Social Security retirement payment system.
 Workers born after 1969 would have to wait until their 70th birthday to receive full Social Security benefits, rather than age 67 under current law.
 Furthermore, higher-income earners would receive smaller monthly checks under the plan.

 In December 2020, Lee was the sole vote in the Senate against the ALS Disability Insurance Access Act of 2019, which eliminated the five-month waiting period for those with amyotrophic lateral sclerosis to receive Social Security benefits.